ed2050/nicegui-docs/overview-binding.md

-Add a short example of binding values to controls.
-Add on_click to a button.
+Add a short example of binding objects to controls: Bind a text input to a property.

-Briefly mention how bindings work and point to the section on Bindings.
+Briefly mention how bindings work and point to page on Bindings (currently in Actions section).